Shangmin-Chen/Crime-Analytics-Forecasting-Platform/README.md

     make run_dashboard
     ```

     This runs a Streamlit app (`app.py`) to visualize the crime data, predictions, and insights interactively.
+The dashboard includes:

+    - **Summary Metrics Dashboard**: Overview of model performance across all districts, including average MAE, RMSE, MAPE, and Coverage metrics, as well as improvement over baseline methods.
+Includes district performance ranking table showing best and worst performing models.

+    - **District-Specific Analysis**: Detailed forecasts and performance metrics for individual districts with:
+      - All 4 evaluation metrics (MAE, RMSE, MAPE, Coverage) with explanatory tooltips
+      - Comparison to baseline methods
+      - Visual indicators of improvement percentage

+    - **Automatic Performance Warnings**: When a district's model performs worse than naive baseline, the dashboard displays a detailed warning explaining:
+      - What this means for forecast reliability
+      - Possible reasons (irregular patterns, insufficient data, recent changes)
+      - Recommendations for using forecasts cautiously

+    - **Enhanced Educational Content**:
+      - **Methodology**: Explains holiday effects, retraining process, outlier handling, and evaluation metrics
+      - **Glossary**: Defines all technical terms (MAE, RMSE, MAPE, Coverage, baseline, retraining)
+      - **FAQ**: Answers common questions about metrics, baseline comparisons, and forecast interpretation

 ## Dependencies and Requirements